 While there are few reasons today that any two people would enter into a civil union, it is still possible to do so in Colorado.
 Once a civil union is created, though, it is a legal relationship and can only be ended by a “dissolution” of the civil union—just like a divorce.
 One cannot just “walk away” from the civil union when the relationship is over without the likely potential for serious consequences—similar to those occurring if one tries to “walk away” from a marriage without obtaining a divorce.

-A “dissolution” of a civil union looks just like a divorce and determines the same matters as a divorce.
-Division of assets and debts, child custody issues, maintenance (alimony) and other matters that arise in a divorce, will be determined.
-Just like with a divorce, the civil union may be dissolved through settlement of all the issues, partial settlement of some issues or through the Court determining matters that have not been settled.
 The issues a couple faces when dissolving their civil union can be complex and frustrating.
 Obtaining legal counsel through the choice of an attorney familiar with procedures and issues surrounding dissolutions of civil unions is important to protecting your future and your family’s well-being.
 At The Law Office of Jeanne M. Wilson & Associates, PC, we have the experience and ability to guide our Clients in civil unions through the dissolution process.
 While all cases are unique and fact specific, we always look to the ultimate goals of preserving our financial assets and minimizing harm to family and children while providing the foundation for a successful future.